 Continia uses external service components for the bank integration to manage the exchange of data between the bank and Business Central, ensuring that all data meets the requirements of the banks.
 For more information, see Understanding the CBIC and CBCC components.

-Direct communication, sometimes referred to as web service or SFTP, is the preferred communication form as all communication between the bank and Business Central is fully automatic.
+Direct communication, sometimes called web service or SFTP, is the preferred communication form, as all communication between the bank and Business Central is fully automatic.

 For information on how to set up direct communication, see the Setting up direct communication.

 The following example illustrates how using direct communication for communicating data between Business Central, and the bank can proceed when sending payments to the bank: